 It’s important to identify your key accounts and maintain relationships with them so they don’t leave you for your competition.
 However, you can’t say that “any customer spending more than X amount” automatically qualifies as a key account.

-Revenue potential is important.
+The revenue potential is important.
 How much, realistically, will a customer grow within a fiscal year?
-If they’re projected to grow and rely on your product, consistently, you can assume a high amount of revenue from them.
+If they’re projected to grow and rely on your product consistently, you can assume a high amount of revenue from them.

 Remember, key accounts don’t make one-off large purchases; they make large recurring purchases.